Forge Bible Bot

 Overlay Customization

-Customize the look of your OBS overlay to match your stream branding.
-Go to General Settings → OBS Overlay in your dashboard.
+Customize the look of your stream overlay to match your stream branding.
+Go to General Settings → Stream Overlay in your dashboard.

 Theme Presets: Gold (default dark background with gold accents), Light (white background, dark text), Dark (subtle dark tones), Minimal (transparent background, clean sans-serif font).